-Cost Avoidance/Recovery Report: The Contractor shall report as specified in Attachment F3, Contractor Chart of Deliverables, a summary of their cost avoidance/recovery activity.
+Cost Avoidance/Recovery Report: The Contractor shall submit quarterly reports regarding cost avoidance/recovery activities, as specified in Attachment F3, Contractor Chart of Deliverables.
 The report shall be submitted in a format as specified in the AHCCCS Program Integrity Reporting Guide.